Please fill out the form below to access our Poster Hotsheet:

 Property Surveyors: are people who inspect the condition of houses and buildings.
 They will spot problems like unstable walls and highlight any major repairs or alterations needed, such as fixing a roof.

-Utilities/Infrastructure Surveyors: are people who measure services above and below the ground.
-Infrastructure means the structures and facilities needed for an organisation such as water and power lines.
+Utilities Surveyors: are people who measure services above and below the ground.
+Checking on the structures and facilities needed for an organisation such as water pipes and power lines.

-Mining Surveyors: are people who explore and estimate material below the surface of the ground.
+Mining Surveyors: are people who explore and estimate material below the surface of the ground in mines.

-Construction Surveyors: are people who figure out where man-made objects such as highways and bridges as well as buildings and pipes should be located.
+Engineering Surveyors: are people who figure out where man-made objects such as highways and bridges as well as buildings and pipes should be located.
+Often conducts pre-construction and post-construction surveys

-Aerial Surveyors: are people who collect information and images from airplanes, helicopters or other aerial methods.
+Aerial / Remote Sensing Surveyors: are people who collect information and images from airplanes, helicopters or other aerial methods. often using LiDAR technology to access large or inaccessible areas.

 Hydrographic Surveyors: are people who use special equipment on vessels to decide the geography of a body of water, including the depth, tide measurements, shoreline obstacles, and physical features of the body’s floor.